Aureolaria pedicularia: Taxonomy

 Aureolaria pedicularia is in the family Orobanchaceae.
 This family is made up of 190 genera and 4,000 temperate species.
 Most species in the family Orobanchaceae, including Aureolaria pedicularia, are partial root parasites.
 Partial root parasites get their nutrients from another living plant.
 Species in the genus Aureolaria are also known as the false foxglove.
 Species in this genus are widespread over much of eastern North America.
 All members of this genus are root parasites.
 Observation was first presented by the noted American botanist Asa Gray.

 There are about 21 synonyms for Aureolaria pedicularia.
 The subspecies are Aureolaria pedicularia var. carolinensis Pennell and Aureolaria pedicularia var. ambigens Fernald.
-These subspecies are distinguished by physical characteristics such as glandular hairs on the leaves and other traits such as the size.
-The distribution and nativism for the various varieties for Aureolaria pedicularia need addition study.
+These subspecies are distinguished by physical characteristics such as glandular hairs on the leaves and other traits such as size.
+The distribution and nativism of the various Aureolaria pedicularia varieties need additional study.

-Two of the most common varieties ofAureolaria pedicularia's are A. pedicularia var. intercedens Pennell and A. pedicularia var. pedicularia.
+Two of the most common varieties of Aureolaria pedicularia are A. pedicularia var. intercedens Pennell and A. pedicularia var. pedicularia.
 In North America, A. pedicularia var. intercedens is known from Massachusetts and New Hampshire.
 Also in North America, A. pedicularia var. pedicularia is known from Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 Taxonomic history

 Rafinesque published Pantenis pedicularis (or Aureolaria) and based it on Gerardia pedicularia L. (1753).
-Rafinesque did not officially establish the binomial name Aureolaria pedicularia but he did use it as an alternative for the taxon Pantenis pedicularis.
+Rafinesque did not officially establish the binomial name Aureolaria pedicularia, but he did use it as an alternative for the taxon Pantenis pedicularis.

 Distribution and habitat

 Habitats for Aureolaria pedicularia include terrestrial locations such as cliffs, balds, ledges, forests, grasslands, ridges, rocky slopes, and woodlands.
 This plant lives in partly shady areas to sunny areas.
-The soil typical for this plant is dry and sandy soil.
+The typical soil for this plant is dry and sandy.
 Aureolaria pedicularia is most commonly found in open oak woods and savannas.
-The bloom season is from the months of May to October.
+The bloom season is from May to October.